titpetric/exp/pkg/generic/README.md

 ### Find

+Find will return the first matching T element from the list, or the zero value of T.

 ```go
 func (List[T]) Find (match func(T) bool) T
 ```

 ### Get

+Get will return the T from index in the list, or the zero value of T.

 ```go
 func (List[T]) Get (index int) T
 ```

 ### Value

+Value function transforms the list to a native []T slice.

 ```go
 func (List[T]) Value () []T